 - 1. Explain that plants are, similarly to all living things, made of carbon-based materials. - a.
 If no one has identified it after a while, ask where plants could get that carbon from. - b.
 Continue the discussion by asking about where and how plants get energy (from photosynthesis), as opposed to where seeds get energy (from stored chemical energy in starches).
 Be sure to discuss how seeds usually have enough initial energy resources to be able to start growing even in unfavorable conditions. - 2.
-Introduce the overall experiment to students, noting that the experiment will take several weeks, and then have them make predictions and answer the questions on page 1 of the handout in their groups. - 3.
-Have the students carefully read through the procedures before passing out the materials. - 4.
-Have students complete the procedures for planting their seeds (see Appendix C for photographs of experimental set-up). - 5.
+Introduce the overall experiment to students, noting that the experiment will take several weeks. - 3.
+Have the students carefully read through the procedures before passing out the materials. - a.
+Check for students' sense of the size by asking what unit of measure makes sense.
+Should they use grams, kilograms...? - 4.
+Have students complete the procedures for planting their seeds (see Appendix C for photographs of experimental set-up), then have them make predictions and answer the questions below the table in their handout. - a.
+You may wish to walk less experienced students through the experimental set-up, demonstrating each step before your students do it on their own, so they don't skip steps and so you can reiterate the importance of taking careful measurements. - b.
+Have students predict what materials they believe will add to the mass of their plants as they grow, and in what proportions.

+- i.
+Students will likely predict soil, water, even sunlight.
+The proportion of mass due to each variable will give an indication of student understanding. - 5.
 Make sure cups are placed in a well-lighted place (by sunlight or full-spectrum fluorescent lighting), being careful to avoid drafty areas if possible.
 When placing bean seed cups be sure they are in a place where the temperature is adequate for germination (e.g. over 55°F).